 - Action Item #2: The police are the public and the public are the police.
 Officers and the public should have the same rights, which means we should repeal the Officers’ Bill of Rights.

 - Action Item #3: An independent citizen review board should have original jurisdiction over citizen complaints.
 Complaints should be investigated by investigators who are not sworn officers.
-The review board should not be intentionally weighted toward sworn officers, as is the current five-person Hearing Board.
+The review board should not be intentionally weighted toward sworn officers, as is the current Hearing Board.

 - Action Item #4: Hearing on matters of discipline should not occur until after the head of law enforcement has imposed discipline.

 - Action Item #5: Peer officers should not be members of the Hearing Board.

 - Action Item #6: Disallow expungement of records relating to alleged misconduct.
 The allegations must be part of the data set that is used in the Early Intervention System.

 - Action Item #7: Abolish the “Do not call” list and make it a policy to terminate officers who have committed acts that bear on credibility, integrity, and honesty.

 - Action Item #8: Make all disciplinary actions public.

 - Action Item #9: Make public and post on the Baltimore City Police Department’s website all policy manuals and procedures.